 “Durational” alimony may be awarded to a party who requires financial assistance for a specific period, not to exceed the duration of the marriage.
 Durational alimony is usually awarded in a short-term or moderate duration marriage or in a long-term marriage in which the party has no continuing need for support and an award of permanent periodic alimony would be inappropriate.
 Durational alimony terminates “upon the death of either party or upon remarriage of the party receiving alimony” and may only be modified or terminated based upon “a substantial change in circumstances”.

 Permanent alimony may be awarded to a party who is financially unable to provide for his or her own needs, in accordance with their life style during the marriage.
 Permanent alimony is usually awarded in long-term marriages only.
 However, permanent alimony may be awarded in marriages of short or moderate duration in some circumstances.
 Permanent alimony terminates upon the death of either party or upon remarriage of the receiving party” and may only be modified or terminated based upon “a substantial change in circumstances” or upon the existence of a “supportive relationship”.

 “Lump sum” alimony may be awarded to a party in situations where ongoing monthly payments are inappropriate or impracticable.
 Lump sum alimony may also be awarded out of marital assets.

 Temporary alimony may be awarded to a party who requires financial assistance during the pendency of the divorce proceedings.
 Temporary alimony terminates immediately upon the divorce becoming final.

-Family Law Lawyer Steven L. Winig, Esq. is a member of the Palm Beach County Bar Association, and is licensed to practice before all
+Family Law Lawyer Stephen L. Winig, Esq. is a member of the Palm Beach County Bar Association, and is licensed to practice before all

 Florida State Courts, as well as the United States District Courts for Southern and Middle Florida.